actiquest-dev/actiquest.github.io/getting-started/faq.md

 - **Skill-Based Sports.** Sports with high skill requirements, such as tennis, martial arts, and basketball, are also on Actiq’s radar.
 Features like real-time swing analysis for tennis, punch/kick tracking for martial arts, and shooting technique for basketball would provide sport-specific guidance to help athletes refine techniques.

 **Advanced Coaching Features in Development**
-- Real-Time Form and Technique Correction: Actiq is working on refining its AI to provide even more granular, sport-specific feedback.
+- **Real-Time Form and Technique Correction.** Actiq is working on refining its AI to provide even more granular, sport-specific feedback.
 For example, in tennis, the AI might analyze grip, swing arc, and foot placement.
 In weightlifting, it could monitor joint angles and movement speed to prevent injuries and optimize performance.
-- Biomechanics and Motion Analysis: Advanced motion analysis features are in development, which will break down complex movements into individual components, such as knee alignment, hip rotation, and shoulder stability.
+- **Biomechanics and Motion Analysis.** Advanced motion analysis features are in development, which will break down complex movements into individual components, such as knee alignment, hip rotation, and shoulder stability.
 This level of detail helps athletes in sports like golf, gymnastics, or sprinting improve their form and efficiency.
-- Dynamic Goal-Setting and Progression Tracking: Future updates will include adaptive goal-setting that adjusts based on the user’s recent performance and fatigue levels, providing personalized recommendations to avoid overtraining and encourage gradual progression.
+- **Dynamic Goal-Setting and Progression Tracking.** Future updates will include adaptive goal-setting that adjusts based on the user’s recent performance and fatigue levels, providing personalized recommendations to avoid overtraining and encourage gradual progression.
-- Enhanced Recovery Metrics: Actiq plans to incorporate more in-depth recovery tracking, including metrics such as heart rate variability (HRV), sleep analysis, and stress monitoring.
+- **Enhanced Recovery Metrics.** Actiq plans to incorporate more in-depth recovery tracking, including metrics such as heart rate variability (HRV), sleep analysis, and stress monitoring.
 These insights help athletes optimize training cycles and reduce injury risk, especially for sports with high physical demands.